craigmox/cetonproxy/README.md

 4. Click `Edit Channels` for it to request the channel list from the Ceton.
 5. Click the checkmark next to the channels you wish to be accessible through the HDHomeRun service.
 Holding `shift` while clicking checkmarks allows selecting them in bulk.
 6. It should now be discoverable as an HDHomeRun device.
 (Only tested on NextPVR v5 for now)

+# Testing
+The easiest way to test if it's working is to use [VLC](https://www.videolan.org/index.html).

+Open a network stream and type in the url `http://<IP of machine running cetonproxy>:5004/auto/v<channel number>`

+Right now the app produces no log file, but does log using the `OutputDebugString` method.
+Use a program like [DebugView++](https://github.com/CobaltFusion/DebugViewPP/releases) to be able to monitor log messages from cetonproxy.